KDBV

-KDBV (980 AM) is a radio station in Salinas, California, United States.
-It is owned by Centro Cristiano Vida Abundante and airs Spanish-language Christian programming from its Radio Vida Abundante service.
+KDBV (980 AM) was a radio station in Salinas, California, United States.
+It was owned by Centro Cristiano Vida Abundante and aired Spanish-language Christian programming from its Radio Vida Abundante service.

 History

 Allen C. Bigham, Jr., received a construction permit for a new daytime-only radio station to broadcast in Salinas on August 28, 1962.
 Bigham had previously been a disc jockey for KDON in Salinas under the name "Johnny Dark".
 Programming began on July 17, 1963, with Bigham itself as one of the air staff.
-It called itself "The Sound of Your City".
+The original call letters were KCTY, and the station called itself "The Sound of Your City".

-The new radio station faced an existential threat just three years after signing on when the Federal Communications Commission designated its license renewal for hearing for violations including an unauthorized transfer of control, illegal broadcast of a lottery, and falsifying logs.
+The new radio station faced an existential threat just three years after signing on when the Federal Communications Commission (FCC) designated its license renewal for hearing for violations including an unauthorized transfer of control, illegal broadcast of a lottery, and falsifying logs.
 In late 1967, hearing examiner Basil Cooper proposed renewal of the license for a short term of one year and a $10,000 fine against KCTY, then its statutory maximum.
 Cooper admonished Bigham for his "cavalier attitude of assuming everything is all right [at the station] while he stayed in bed", with either him or his engineer at times being too lazy to sign the station on each day.

 After the short-term license renewal was granted, Bigham sold KCTY to JECO, a company controlled by James E. Coyle, for $256,000.
 Coyle specialized in Spanish-language media and had been involved with two Spanish-language radio stations in the Los Angeles area—a good fit for KCTY, which had now become a Spanish-language station.
 Coyle grew the operation by buying the inoperative KERR-FM 103.9, which had been silent in 1973, and returning it to the air as KCTY-FM, which soon after became KRAY-FM.
 KCTY played more traditional music than the FM station, and it was also successful in the general market owing to the large Hispanic population in the area: in the fall of 1979, it was the second-rated station in the Arbitron market.